Table of Contents

 You can perform synthetic monitoring using Obkio Network Performance Monitoring software, which continuously tests packet loss by sending synthetic UDP packets every 500ms to check for packet loss during transmission.

-Note: To use this method, just follow the steps we mentioned in this article.
+Note: To use synthetic testing, just follow the steps we mentioned in this article.

 Using synthetic network monitoring to measure packet loss provides a more accurate and comprehensive view of network performance than using ping.
 Synthetic network monitoring tools allow you to simulate real-world traffic patterns and provide detailed metrics on network performance, including packet loss.
 This can help you identify and troubleshoot network issues before they affect end-users.